Key Challenges in the Consumer Electronics Industry in 2024

 Circular Business Model: The Future of the Consumer Electronics Industry

 It goes without saying that electronics have transformed the way of working and living.
 And it will continue to do so because today's global consumer electronics market is valued at an estimated US$1 trillion.
-Various projections say that it will continue to grow despite the abovementioned challenges.
+Various projections say that it will continue to grow despite the above mentioned challenges.

 As the world population continues to grow and welfare continues to increase, consumption of natural resources is also increasing.
 This increases the pressure on both our resources and the environment.